 Tenant expenses include parking, insurance, telecom and data.
 Basic office utilities and Service District Charge (SDC) are included in monthly rent in the first year of tenancy.
 SDC is a reimbursement to the Trust for a portion of municipal services such as police, fire, and emergency services, and road and other infrastructure maintenance.
 Tenant pays a pro rata share of any increase in building's operating expenses after first year of occupancy.

-The Presidio Trust welcomes interest from the brokerage community. $2.00/RSF per year (up to $14/RSF) for each year of the initial term to procuring broker, payable half 30 days after lease execution and half 30 days after occupancy.
+Presidio Trust welcomes interest from the real estate brokerage community. $2.00/RSF per year (up to $14/RSF) for each year of the initial term to procuring broker, payable half 30 days after lease execution and half 30 days after occupancy.
 Procuring requirements include, but are not limited to, the following: